-If you’re renovating a garden that hasn’t been touched for a long time, or if you have some particularly stubborn shrubbery that you need to neaten up, this may be the best option for you.
+If you’re renovating a garden that hasn’t been touched for a long time, or if you have some particularly stubborn shrubbery that you need to neaten up, this might be the best option for you.

 They typically come in either two or four-cycle options.

-A two-cycle model tends to be noisier than its four-cycle counterpart but generally provides better performance.
+A two-cycle model tends to be noisier than its four-cycle counterpart but generally provides stronger performance.
 The only real draw-back is that you’ll need to create your own mix of oil and fuel based on a ratio recommended by the manufacturer and add it to a single tank.